pkra/peterkrautzberger.org/_posts/2013/2013-02-04-why-academic-societies-should-start-fully-fledged-social-networks.md

 ## 4\.
 It's forward thinking

 Social networks are the new publishers.
-It's interesting to read this <a href="">post at the Scholarly Kitchen</a> which looks at societies from the reverse angle, the fact that PeerJ is moving publishing more towards a membership model is important.
+It's interesting to read this [post at the Scholarly Kitchen]() which looks at societies from the reverse angle, the fact that PeerJ is moving publishing more towards a membership model is important.

 Publishers should fear societies since they will always be able to offer something fundamentally different -- a self-governing community.